zentyal/zentyal/docs/en/user/backup.rst

 interesting feature is the possibility of making partial restorations, restoring only some specific modules.
 This is very useful when restoring a module from an old version or when restoring a module failed.
-You should be careful with the interdependencies between the modules.
+You should be careful with the inter-dependencies between the modules.
 For example, if you restore a firewall module backup that uses objects and services you have to restore those first.
 But you still have the option to force the script to ignore the dependencies that you can